jerrod-lankford/google-voice-desktop-app/README.md

 To build yourself you can run
 `yarn run build:windows` or `yarn run build:mac` or `yarn run build:linux`

-Note about mac builds: `yarn run build:mac` will build a universal installer, which includes builds for both Intel (x64) and M1 (arm64) macs.
-The installer will be about twice the size of a single-architecture build.
-If you want to build for a specific architecture, you can use `yarn run build:mac-x64` or `yarn run build:mac-arm64`.

 ## Screenshots

 **Main window:**